 - Verify the Title Deed: Ask for a copy of the land’s title and check ownership with the Ministry of Lands.

-- Confirm Land Usage Laws: Some land is zoned for conservation or non-agricultural activities—make sure farming is allowed.
+- Confirm Land Usage Laws: Some land is zoned for conservation or non-agricultural activities, so make sure farming is allowed.

 - Avoid Sub-Leases: Deal directly with the landowner or a registered real estate agent to prevent conflicts.